jaril/test-pw/README.md

 - Support public recordings that might not have an authenticated user
 - Lint fix
 - Make comments public by default, and isPublished param optional
+- Add recording warnings for more instrumentation problems